 a type of hydrocephalus that occurs before, during, or soon after birth, or later in life due to a medical condition that existed at birth

 When it is time for your surgery, you will be brought into the operating room.
 There, you will be hooked up to an intravenous (IV) line as well as to one or more devices to monitor you during and after surgery.
 These devices include:

 You will likely be given general anesthesia, either through your IV line or with a special mask placed over your nose and mouth, which will make you fall asleep.
-A small amount of hair on your head may be shaved and some antiseptic solution will be scrubbed on your head and parts of your belly to help prevent infection.
+A small amount of hair on your head may be shaved and some antiseptic solution will be scrubbed on your head and parts of your belly.

 Small incisions are then made on the head and in the abdomen (in case of a VP shunt) to allow the neurosurgeon to pass the shunt's tubing through the fatty tissue just under the skin.
 A small hole is made in the skull, opening the membranes between the skull and brain to allow the upper catheter to be passed through the brain and into the ventricle.
 The lower catheter (or abdominal / peritoneal catheter) is passed into the belly through a small opening in the lining of the abdomen where the excess CSF will eventually be absorbed.
 The incisions are then closed and sterile bandages are applied.

 DSUS/COD/1214/0215 - 01/2015